JudeYu99/academic-website/content/home/experience.md

     date_start: '2020-05-01'
     date_end: ''
     description: |2-
+        Supervised by: Prof. Guang Hu and Prof. Zhongjie Liang

         Responsibilities include:

         * Construct the biological network of the complex, and develope indicators that quantitatively characterize the characteristics of the mutant residues